-Cedarville University seeks be a careful steward of institutional resources and ensure that scholarship funds are maximized for all students.
+Cedarville University seeks to be a careful steward of institutional resources and ensure that scholarship funds are maximized for all students.
 Therefore, if a student receives total scholarships and grants (institutional or outside) that exceed his/her direct University charges, Cedarville will reduce that student’s institutional gift-based aid so that the total gift-based aid does not exceed the student’s University charges.

 Some institutional aid may be partially funded by generous donors to the University.
 Students will be notified if a donor contributed to any portion of their awards, and an appropriate expression of appreciation will be required.

-Academic Scholarships Awarding Deadlines:
+Academic Scholarships Awarding Deadlines